Emilinya/TopologyOptimizer/README.md

     Description: The sides where there is no pressure.
 If not set, pressure is 0 at (0, 0).

 ## Running Tests
-In theory, tests exists, but I have not gotten them to run.
-The original repository said "To run tests, run the following command:"
+To run tests, run the following command:
 ```bash
 pytest
 ```

-But doing this with the docker image simply says `bash: pytest: command not found`.

 ## License